ziadmamun3/The-Kitchen-Sink/OSINTials.md

 [↑ Back To Top](#contents)

 ## Tor Hidden Services
 A note on this section, if you do not see certain directories or search engines in this list, it's for a reason.
 I refuse to list any hidden services that do not utilize filters to prevent indexing egregiously degenerate content.
-You are responsible for verifying links to the sites you visit.
+You are responsible for understanding the content of and verifying links to the sites you visit.
 ### Link Directories
 **Daunt.Link**
 - daunt.link